clipqq/nw6-capstone-server/README.md

 ## Setting Up

 - Install dependencies: `npm install`
-- Create development and test databases: `createdb menuful`, `createdb menuful-test`
+- Create development and test databases: `createdb fuudi`, `createdb fuudi-test`
-- Create database user: `createuser menuful`
+- Create database user: `createuser fuudi`
 - Grant privileges to new user in `psql`:
   - `GRANT ALL PRIVILEGES ON DATABASE "fuudi" TO "fuudi";`
   - `GRANT ALL PRIVILEGES ON DATABASE "fuudi_test" TO "fuudi";`